ClockVapor/rpi_gpio/README.md

 ##Features

+Manipulate your Raspberry Pi's GPIO pins from Ruby!
-- Binary GPIO pin input/output
+- Boolean input/output
-- Software PWM output for GPIO pins (written in C for speed)
+- Software-driven PWM (written in C for speed)

 ##Credits